Initial Certification Exam

 Oral Exam Content Outline

-The Neuromusculoskeletal Medicine Oral Exam evaluates clinical reasoning and patient management skills as well as candidates’ ability to communicate their expertise in Neuromusculoskeletal Medicine.
-The Oral and Practical portions of the Neuromusculoskeletal Medicine Initial Certification Exam are scheduled seperately over two weekend days.
+The Neuromusculoskeletal Medicine Oral Exam evaluates clinical reasoning and patient management skills as well as candidates’ ability to communicate their expertise in Osteopathic Neuromusculoskeletal Medicine and Osteopathic Manipulative Medicine.

 - Show an analytic approach to a clinical situation, including being able to develop and work through a comprehensive differential diagnosis.

-- Generate and discuss an appropriate treatment plan that includes the following:
+- Generate and discuss an appropriate treatment plan at each time point presented during the case that includes the following:

 - Ordering and interpreting appropriate laboratory and imaging studies

 - Appropriate pharmacologic interventions and lifestyle interventions

 - Rationale for and appropriate utilization of osteopathic manipulative treatment (OMT) technique modalities and approaches